eprev/eprev.org/_posts/2014-12-10-open-all-modified-files.md

 layout: post
 tags:
   - git
-excerpt: How to open all modified files tracked by Git in your favorite editor.
+description: How to open all modified files tracked by Git in your favorite editor.
 ---

 Often I finish working day without committing changes to the repository.
 Thus, next morning